ziw/classroom-emotion-student-client/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `yarn start:mobile`

+Runs the app in the development mode using https.<br />
-To test the camera feature on your mobile device, run `HTTPS=true yarn start`.
+Testing the camera feature on your mobile device (non-localhost) requires https connection.

 ### `yarn build`